pymc-devs/pymc/docs/source/distribution_implementation.md

    In this case it will be necessary to provide a standard `initval` by overriding `__new__`.
 1. As mentioned above, `v4` works in a very {functional}`Functional_Programming` way, and all the information that is needed in the `logp` and `logcdf` methods is expected to be "carried" via the `RandomVariable` inputs.
-You may pass numerical arguments that are not strictly needed for the `random` method but are used in the `logp` and `logcdf` methods.
+You may pass numerical arguments that are not strictly needed for the `rng_fn` method but are used in the `logp` and `logcdf` methods.
 Just keep in mind whether this affects the correct shape inference behavior of the `RandomVariable`.
    If specialized non-numeric information is needed you might need to define